 Third, because this commentary will attempt to provide a needed corrective.
 It will address the oft-myopic view that Justification is the epicentre of Romans, its dominant theme.
-Certainly, Justification is momentous in Romans and in the believer’s life, it is strategic as the foundation of the whole structure of God’s plan and thus Paul’s Gospel, but it is merely a part not the whole; the hinge on which swings God’s restoration of the world.
+Certainly, Justification is momentous in Romans and in the believer’s life, it is strategic as the foundation of the whole redemptive economy and, thus, Paul’s Gospel.
+But it is merely the part not the whole, the hinge on which swings God’s renovation of the cosmos.
 Nonetheless, the focus on the part as the whole – man’s Justification – has produced a man-centred and dysfunctional gospel.

 Fourth, because this commentary will, rather, show that the architectonic scheme of Paul’s Gospel is covenantal.
 It is within the covenant schemata of Scripture that Justification finds its place.
 It is the means by which God’s covenant justice (judgement) is met in Christ and man declared righteous before God.
 Covenant provides the governing paradigm of God’s dealings with mankind and his purpose for the world.
 Indeed, the covenant is the legal constitution of God’s government of the world; hence, God’s kingdom comes through covenant.
 It therefore provides the whole structure to Paul’s thought and teaching in Romans.

 Fifth, and finally, because Paul’s Gospel, as expounded to the Romans, serves as the divine manifesto for the renewal of the cosmos: the renewal of mankind as God’s image-bearer and of his original creation mandate.
 This takes redeemed man from personal renewal to cultural reformation—from individual regeneration and justification to corporate and cultural dominion, fulfilling God’s original mandate for humanity and the world.
 Romans is the definitive declaration of the Gospel of God’s Kingdom—of God’s foreordained purpose for the world and his intervention to bring it to pass in time-space history.